 John was appointed by Oregon Governor John Kitzhaber and served six years on the Oregon Energy Facility Siting Council, where he had regulatory and siting responsibility for energy-generating facilities, transmission lines, pipelines, and radioactive waste disposal sites.
 From 2006 to 2015, John served as a mayoral appointee on the Portland Development Commission, where he helped oversee the city’s efforts in urban renewal and economic development.
 John is the only union official to ever receive the “Compass Award” presented by the Port of Portland to recognize an individual who serves as a civic/corporate role model in the community.

 Raised in Waterloo, Iowa, John now lives in Redland, Oregon with his wife.
-They have two children and three grandchildren.
+They have two children and five grandchildren.

 - State and local government